This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I do to help prevent breast problems while I breastfeed?

 - Breastfeed your baby regularly.
 Feed your baby 8 to 12 times a day.
-You may need to wake your baby at night to feed him.
+You may need to wake your baby at night to feed him or her.
 Your baby should breastfeed from both breasts equally over the course of a day.
-If your baby only feeds from 1 side during a feeding, offer your other breast to him first for the next feeding.
+If your baby only feeds from 1 side during a feeding, offer your other breast to him or her first for the next feeding.

 - Schedule and keep follow-up visits.
 Talk to your healthcare provider during follow-up visits if you have breast problems.
 Healthcare providers may suggest that you see a lactation consultant or join a breastfeeding support group.